Shaaali/identity-apps/docs/guides/applications/oidc/revoke-tokens.md

 </CodeGroup>

-This token revocation request for public clients has some parameters:
+This token revocation request for public clients has the following parameters:
 <br>
 <table>
   <tr>